 In addition to sightseeing, we make sure that every train ride we take and every new country we visit adds value and meaning to our lives, in a process making us much better human beings.
 We make sure that travel breaks down the barriers and satisfies our curiosity, teaches about arising global crises and emphasises personal growth.

 My reason for returning to Venice was fueled by a purpose too.
-I desired to feast my eyes on its architectural marvels, go on a photography adventure as well as deepen my knowledge of the region by engaging in various activities because exploring the sights and sounds that form the fabric of each city is as important as immersing into its art and architecture scene.
+I desired to feast my eyes on its architectural marvels, go on a photography adventure as well as deepen my knowledge of the region by engaging in various activities because exploring the sights and sounds that form the fabric of each city is as important as immersing in its art and architecture scene.

-If there’s the one thing I’ve learned by going back to the floating city again – one of the perks of revisiting a place you’ve already been to once gives you an opportunity to see and experience all the things you missed the first time and have a chance to repeat the old experiences with a much better appreciation.
+If there’s the one thing I’ve learned by going back to the floating city again – one of the perks of revisiting a place you’ve already been once gives you an opportunity to see and experience all the things you missed the first time and have a chance to repeat the old experiences with a much better appreciation.

 Before you read on, have you got everything you need for your Italy trip?
 Check out our Venice travel tips: 10 things to know before visiting the beautiful lagoon post about what to expect in the city.